09 Jan Reasonable Compensation and the S Corp Owner

 “Top executives are among the highest paid workers; however, long hours, considerable travel, and intense pressure to succeed are common.”
 Specifically, “Long hours, including evenings and weekends, are standard for most top executives and general managers, although their schedules may be flexible.”
 14

-While the Occupational Outlook Handbook does not explicitly address professional bettors, gamers or gamblers, it does have various position descriptions for gaming operators and gaming support staff.
+While the Occupational Outlook Handbook does not explicitly address professional bettors, gamers, or gamblers, it has various position descriptions for gaming operators and support staff.
 Such staff primarily discharges their duties at casinos, racetracks, gaming areas, and table gaming operations.
 Such a team does not bet or gamble on someone’s behalf.
 Instead, the staff support organized gambling operations.
 Gaming professions that are not explicitly listed are classified as “Gaming Service Workers, All Other” and are described as: